-We have made a spreadsheet listing the bus stops on protected cycle routes in Camden, classifying each one as Bypass, Ride Round, SUBB (shared use bus boarder) or RCS.
+We have made a spreadsheet listing the bus stops on protected cycle tracks in Camden, classifying each one as Bypass, InLine, SUBB (shared use bus boarder) or RCS.
 RCS refers to the original Royal College Street bus stops from which SUBBS were derived.
 We note the width of each which should be at least 2.5m for Bus Stop Bypass islands and 2m for SUBBs and RCSs.
-We also use the category “Bypass under construction” from when the work starts on site until the zebras and other markings are complete (but don’t wait for the shelter to be moved).
-“Bypass-fail” refers to a small number of sites that don’t conform to the standards.
+We sometimes use the category “Bypass under construction” from when the work starts on site until the zebras and other markings are complete (but we don’t wait for the shelter to be moved).

 Larger Map.
 The details (e.g. substandard widths are shown in red) in the Google Sheet which is here.
 If you can’t access Google Docs, a PDF dated 17.05.21 is available here.

-The sheet includes the bus stops on the Islington side of York Way and two on Farringdon Road just south of the Camden border but these are not included in the above counts.
+The sheet and the map include the bus stops on the Islington side of York Way and two on Farringdon Road just south of the Camden border but these are not included in the above counts.

-A few of these bus stops are narrower than the standard but there is insufficient road width to increase them and they seem useful so we have not “failed” them.
+Clicking on a pin will produce a popup with more information about the bus stop.
+We note whether it conforms to the standards (see below) e.g. at a bus stop bypass, is a zebra painted on the cycle track and is the shelter on the island.
+A few of these bus stops are narrower than the standard (see below) but there is insufficient road width to increase them and they seem useful so we have not “failed” them.

-The three bus stops classified as ‘too narrow’ are:
+The four bus stops classified as ‘too narrow’ are:

 - Royal College Street, South of Ivor Street: (RCS).
 Width 1.7m A little narrow but the road has very little extra space